 Then there are days (like this morning) when my youngest doesn’t feel good and asks for extra “tuddles” (cuddles).
 Or when my oldest tells me, “Mommy, you’re the best!” when I let her play Pokemon Go and take the long way to the store so she can get all the Poke Stops.
+When I was her age, Pokemon peaarl was the popular game at the time.
+Seeing how much she has enjoyed the new mobile game, I would love to introduce her to the original games.
 There are nights when we read extra books before bed, stay up late and watch a movie while eating popcorn, and afternoons we spontaneously go for ice cream to celebrate a first day of school (or another “first”).

 I know that there will be many more times I will feel like I’m failing as a mom.
 There will be nights I forget it’s my turn to be the tooth fairy, or try to keep a different word from slipping through my lips when I step on a LEGO Friends piece.
 I also know that these days will quickly pass, and the one thing I want my girls to know is that I love them, always.